tpryan/headlines/README.md

 strings contained in data files.
 It acts to create MabLibs-like sentences that mimic some of the nonsense headlines we've been having since 2020 started.

+## Extending
+The folder `data` contains a series of files that contains lists of different types.

 ## Example

 ``` golang